 When cutting your linen, measure against the size of your lino and leave enough space at the top and bottom to fix the dowel and apply fringing.
 As for the bottom trim, we used a natural- coloured, thick variety, but you could also use coloured string or wool depending on the final look you’re after.
 Then once you’ve finished, turn the page to make constellation art to go with it – if you’re giving it as a gift, try recreating the relevant star sign.

 Once you’ve mastered the art of DIY lino printing check out our pottery projects like our DIY coasters and salt spoons tutorial.
 Want to learn more about lino printing?
 Take a look at our lino cutting for beginners guide.
+You might also enjoy our screen printing for beginners guide and our block printing for beginners guide.

 DIY lino printing